-Using Hauroko Valley Primary's version of Rugby Southland's anthem "The Southern Dream" we asked schools to record a music video.
+Using Hauroko Valley Primary's It is our pleasure to be able to version of Rugby Southland's anthem "The Southern Dream" we asked schools to record a music video.

 Meanwhile, Breidi McStay, the team from the Southern Institute of Technology, and Stan from Black Feather Studio travelled the lower South and contacted celebrities to create our own version.